YvonneLipLim/YvonneLipLim/README.md

 # 💫 About Me:
-Experienced and adaptable data analyst with a keen eye for detail, excelling in interpreting and collecting quantifiable information to optimize business operations.
-Proficient in Excel, SQL, and Tableau, with a talent for uncovering trends and patterns through data visualization.
+Results-driven data analyst with a sharp eye for detail and a proven track record of transforming complex data into actionable insights.
+Expertise in SQL, Excel, and Tableau, coupled with advanced skills in statistical analysis and data modelling.
+Consistently uncover key trends and patterns through innovative data visualization techniques, driving cost efficiencies and productivity improvements.
 <br><br>
-I am skilled in driving cost efficiencies and improving productivity using statistics analysis, analytical research, and data modelling.
-Aspiring to enhance data-driven decision-making processes and further develop in data analytics transforming complex data into actionable insights.
+Passionate about leveraging data to enhance decision-making processes and eager to further develop cutting-edge analytics skills in a dynamic environment.
 <br><br>

 ## 🌐 Socials: